 Transition

 MVIs for predetermined ESIs (customers who defaulted) will be accepted for MMRD+1 and will trump DREP’s MVI up to the day prior or the day of the MMRD?
-No one day bills should be expected, correct?
+Correct No one day bills should be expected, correct?
+Correct

 Will cancels be accepted for DREP MVI transactions prior scheduled MMRD?
+Yes, we will monitor ESI IDs without a MVI and reassign to DREPs as needed

 Will cancels be accepted for competitive MVI transactions prior to scheduled MMRD?
+Yes

 For customers who initially enrolled with REP A, yet would like to “switch” to REP B

-Should SWI (814_01) be submitted with MMRD+1?Oed and will be rejected per ERCOT Operating Rule #4.
-An.
+Should SWI (814_01) be submitted with MMRD+1?

+NO, for an ESI ID that has not transitioned, a SWI will not energize the deenergized premise and will be rejected per ERCOT Operating Rule #4.
+An MVI with MMRD+1 should be submitted.

-YES
+YES, for an ESI ID that has transitioned, normal market processes will flow.

 Will MVIs with MMRD+1 submitted by CRs as a second competitive transaction be rejected ensuring the first competitive MVI will effectuate?
 No, MMRD+1 will effectuate trumping the first competitive MVI or the DREP transaction